Kelly Heck of Kelly Heck Photography asked me one day:

-What we came to find out however, is that there were several different varieties each with it’s own characteristics.
+What we came to find out however, is that there were several different varieties each with it's own characteristics.
 That and the fact that pawpaws have GIANT seeds, and a lot of them.
-Once you get past all of that however lies a creamy, velvety, to me, coconut, pineapple, pear tasting flesh that is unlike anything you’ve ever tried before.
+Once you get past all of that however lies a creamy, pineapple, pear tasting flesh that is unlike anything you've ever tried before.
 They even had pawpaw ice cream, which I could have eaten all day!
-Pawpaws are so sweet, the ice cream had no added sugar at all and was out of this world.
-It was a small and simple festival but served fantastic earth oven pizza, home brewed ginger beer, a live band and several other attractions.
+Pawpaws are so sweet, the ice cream had no added sugar.
+And was out of this world.
+It was a small and simple festival but was large on education.

 One of these attractions was a Nature Hike